Protecting What Matters Most

 In such event, the IRS may have taken a refund paid to your spouse that otherwise would have been due to be paid to you and used it to satisfy your spouse’s past due taxes, child support, federal student loan, or other federal debts then you may qualify as an injured or “innocent spouse.”

 This is an unfortunate consequence of Texas being a community property state: you as a spouse may become liable for taxes required to be paid as a result of your spouse filing a joint return and who either committed fraud or made a mistake on the return and a federal tax liability arose as a result.
-This is true regardless whether your divorce decree state that your spouse is responsible for any amount due on the tax return in question, because the IRS is not bound by the terms of the Decree of Divorce rendered by a district court in the State of Texas.
+This is true regardless of whether your divorce decree state that your spouse is responsible for any amount due on the tax return in question, because the IRS is not bound by the terms of the Decree of Divorce rendered by a district court in the State of Texas.
 The IRS, rather, is governed by federal law and one thing we all know is true: death and taxes, so the IRS is going to get their money.

 So, what to do?
-The spouse not aware of this fraud or mistake is termed an “innocent spouse”.
+The spouse is not aware of this fraud or mistake is termed an “innocent spouse”.

 The “innocent spouse rule”, allows a spouse who was not aware of the liability created in a given tax year as a result of fraud or mistake by their spouse on a joint return.
-If you are able to successfully prove your innocent spouse status under the rule, the IRS may completely relieve you of the obligation to pay any of the liability create by your spouse’s fraudulent or erroneous filing, including any penalties or interest.
+If you are able to successfully prove your innocent spouse status under the rule, the IRS may completely relieve you of the obligation to pay any of the liability created by your spouse’s fraudulent or erroneous filing, including any penalties or interest.

 To seek this innocent spouse relief, the IRS will look to see if the following conditions are met:

 If you believe you may need to seek to qualify as an innocent spouse and avoid a tax, penalty or interest as a result of your spouse’s fraudulent or erroneous filing, you need to file IRS Form 8857 immediately as you first become aware of a tax liability you believe that only your spouse or former spouse should be liable due to their mistake or fraud.
-While historically there was a 2 year time limitation on the filing of this form, new rules adopted by the IRS recently have lifted in most cases this 2 year limitation.
+While historically there was a 2-year time limitation on the filing of this form, new rules adopted by the IRS recently have lifted in most cases this 2-year limitation.
 However, you should seek the advice of an Austin Divorce Attorney or a competent tax professional in this circumstance.
-Regardless, do not delay for any reason to file IRS Form 8857, otherwise you could forfeit your rights as an innocent spouse and be subject to taxes, penalties, and interest due to the fraud or mistake of your spouse’s filing.
+Regardless, do not delay for any reason to file IRS Form 8857, otherwise, you could forfeit your rights as an innocent spouse and be subject to taxes, penalties, and interest due to the fraud or mistake of your spouse’s filing.

 Our Austin Divorce Attorneys can assist you with the filing of the innocent spouse relief form.
 The Innocent Spouse Relief Form may be filed by mailing the form as follows: